Vishalsnw/Mandi_Tracker/nextjs-app/README.md

-# Mandi Bhav - मंडी भाव
+# MandiMitra - मंडी मित्र

 A Next.js application that provides real-time market prices for agricultural commodities across India from APMC mandis.